Audit Committee Charter

 - Audit and Operational Risk Committee members should be prepared to answer inquiries from the external auditors, especially concerning fraud and the mitigation of fraud risks.

-According to System Audit Standard 99, "Consideration of Fraud in a Financial Statement Audit," requires the external auditors to obtain information to identify the risks of material misstatement due to fraud, including making specific inquiries of management, the General Auditor, and the Audit and Operational Risk Committee.
+Statement on Auditing Standards No. 99, "Consideration of Fraud in a Financial Statement Audit (SAS 99)," requires the external auditors to obtain information to identify the risks of material misstatement due to fraud, including making specific inquiries of management, the general auditor, and the Audit and Operational Risk Committee.
 Members of the Audit and Operational Risk Committee should be prepared to answer the auditors' questions about the risks of fraud in the Bank and whether the Committee members have knowledge of fraud or suspected fraud affecting the Bank.
 Audit and Operational Risk Committee members should also be prepared to discuss how the Audit and Operational Risk Committee exercises oversight of the assessment of the risk of fraud, and activities that mitigate those risks.

 - The Committee shall establish procedures for (1) the confidential, anonymous submission by Bank employees of complaints and concerns regarding questionable accounting, internal controls or audit matters and (2) the receipt, retention and treatment of such complaints and concerns.